Why properties do not sell

 A bona fide sale will only take place at fair market value and it is, therefore, important to start marketing the property at this price.

 Establishing the correct price can never be an exact science and there are no formulas that can be used.
-The only time time one can safely state the market value of a property is when that property has been sold!
+The only time one can safely state the market value of a property is when that property has been sold!
 The market value of a property will be:

 - the price paid by a willing buyer to a willing seller